Is the life insurance you have through work enough?

 Whether it’s open enrollment season or you just started a new job (congrats!), you may be wondering if the life insurance you receive through work is enough.
-With the pandemic illuminating the need for emergency financial strategies, there’s never been a better time to reevaluate your life insurance coverage, especially since life expectancy in the US had the largest one-year decline since World War II in 2020.1 Let’s run down the basics of the group coverage that may be available through your employer, its limitations, and the options you have for supplementing this coverage to ensure the financial stability of your household.
+With the recent pandemic illuminating the need for emergency financial strategies, there’s never been a better time to reevaluate your life insurance coverage.
+Let’s run down the basics of the group coverage that may be available through your employer, its limitations, and the options you have for supplementing this coverage to ensure the financial stability of your household.

 Employer-provided life insurance is a building block